 Have you ever heard of a great website called Fiverr?
 As it turns out, a lot of people aren’t quite familiar with it.
 Well, you’re missing out.
 Fiverr has been through some big changes lately, but it still remains one of the best platforms for freelancers around the world.
-In case you possess a certain skill, such as graphic design for example, and you’re willing to put in the work, this could be a match made in heaven.
+In case you possess a certain skill, such as graphic design for example, and you’re willing to put in the work, this could be a match made in heaven and with this guide you will learn how to make money on Fiverr step by step.

 Fiverr gained popularity through $5 gigs, but nowadays, that hard cap is gone.
 In fact, you can easily find gigs with an estimated budget of $1,000!
 Yep, you’ve read that right.